kjkj7836/kk11/README.md

 This project provides tools to automatically download YouTube Shorts, train a model on existing media, gather news, generate new videos and upload them back to YouTube.
-A simple Tkinter GUI brings all the pieces together.
+All features are combined into a single script `app.py` with a simple Tkinter GUI.

 ## Features